Almer Township, Michigan

 Almer Charter Township is a charter township of Tuscola County in the U.S. state of Michigan.
 The population was 1,965 at the 2020 census.
-It is the only charter township in the Upper Thumb region of Michigan.
+It is the only charter township in the Upper Thumb region of Michigan, and is one of only two charter townships in Michigan to have a population less than the 2,000 resident population requirement set by the Charter Township Act of 1947.
+It is the second least populated Charter Township in Michigan, only behind Ironwood Township.